 Total Award Amount: Up to $1,000

-- Must be an enrolled student at an accredited College or University in the State of California.
+- Must be an enrolled student at an accredited College or University.

 - Must have engaged in community service within the previous 12 months as validated by their college nominator either on campus or in the community.

 - Must have completed the Scholarship application and be in good standing with the Pukúu Scholarship Committee in accordance with the Pukúu Scholarship Rules and Regulations.

 - Must have a minimum cumulative GPA of 2.75 for all undergraduate students and a cumulative GPA of 3.5 for all graduate students.

 - The Online Application.
 Please answer all questions, upload any supporting documents and submit an application to Pukúu.

 - Personal Statement & Essay Questions.
 All applicants must answer the essay question by either uploading a digital word file or completing the form.

 - Transcripts – Unofficial student transcripts from colleges and universities are acceptable for initial application.
 For all scholarship recipients, official copies will be required before award is granted.